mehrantsi/high-performance-kv-store/TechnicalDesign.md

 ```c
 wait_event_interruptible(write_buffer_wait, !list_empty(&write_buffer) || write_buffer_exit);
 ```

-**Details:**
-- **Waiting:** Threads use `wait_event_interruptible()` to wait for a condition to be met.
-The condition is checked periodically, and the thread is put to sleep if the condition is not met.
-- **Waking Up:** Threads use `wake_up()` to wake up all threads waiting on the wait queue.
-This is done when the condition is met, such as when new entries are added to the write buffer.

 #### Kernel Threads
 Kernel threads are used for background tasks that need to run independently of user processes.
 The HPKV module uses a kernel thread for the write buffer worker, which processes write buffer entries and flushes them to disk.